How to Do Payroll in Washington State

 Washington State Taxes

-Washington state does not have local or state income taxes.
+Washington does not have local or state income taxes.
 That makes things easier, but be sure to calculate unemployment insurance and workers’ comp.

 Unemployment Insurance